 I decided at the end of 2016 that I needed to read more British books this year.
-I’m so glad, because I’ve discovered some great reads I might have missed otherwise — and now I get to recommend them to you!
+I’m so glad, because I’ve discovered some great reads I might have missed otherwise — and now I get to recommend some of my favourite British books to you!

 Unconventional by Maggie Harcourt

 Lexi Angelo has helped her dad run fan conventions for years; she loves it, and, armed with her clipboard, she’s good at it, at least when she’s not being distracted by the hot young author who turns up at one of them.
 The novel is populated with colourful characters and I love the delightful awkwardness of the interactions between Lexi and Aidan, which feels so much more authentic to me than the instant fireworks and perfect kisses of some (often American) YA novels.
 You’ll have to smuggle this one across the pond via bookdepository or a benevolent friend, since the American publishing gods have not, for reasons that remain mysterious to me, smiled on this one (yet).
 But it’ll be worth it, I promise.

 I keep telling everyone to pack this in their beach bag — it’s a lovely epistolary novel set in an English village during World War II and full of characters I either loved or loved to hate.
 It reminded me of another favourite, The Guernsey Literary and Potato Peel Pie Society.